ndefokou/mockoon-learn/README.md

 src/: Contains the application source code.
-App.tsx: Main application component. and Other components.
+App.tsx: Main application component.
+Other components (optional).
 Additional TypeScript files (types, utilities).
 Mocking API Data:

 You can use Mockoon to define your mock API response data.
 This can be static JSON data or dynamic responses based on your needs.

 Fetching Data in React:

-Use the fetchAPI  to make requests to your mock API endpoints.
+Use the fetchAPI or a library like Axios to make requests to your mock API endpoints.

 Example: ProductList Component:

 The ProductListcomponent demonstrates fetching product data from the mock API and displaying it in a list:

 TypeScript
-// src/App.tsx
+// src/app.tsx

 import React, { useEffect, useState } from 'react';